gvinter/lift-off/README.md

 This is my own flavor of a starting point for new projects that require responsiveness.
+Bootstrap-SASS, H5BP, Compass.

-##### Get Started:
+#### Get Started:
 - clone repo
 - configure libraries in variables desired in `css/main.sass`
 - configure Bootstrap libraries desired in `js/plugins.js`